CDCgov/CohGenT-Synthetic-FHIR-Record-Generator-Backend/docs/userguide.md

 **Clinical Data Set Settings**

 - **Timing**
+  - **Description:** The time frame in which this event sets takes place with relation to the primary condition event.
   - **Type**: Date Offset with Repetition
   - **FHIRPath:** Observation.date, Procedure.date
-  - **Description:** The time frame in which this event sets takes place with relation to the primary condition event.
   - **Required:** No
   - **Example:** A time frame of "Onset Plus 1 Week Repeat every 3 Months" will ensure the information within this event occurs 1 week after the primary condition event, then 3 months after until the Cohort End date.

 - **Create Clinical Data Set as a Lab Panel?**
-  - **Type:** Checkbox
   - **Description:** Select this to create this clinical data set as a lab panel.
 All members of the clinical data set should be members of the specified panel.
 If selected, provide a concept for the panel.
+  - **Type:** Checkbox
   - **Required**: No

-#### Add Lab/Observation (Optional)
+#### Add Lab/Observation

 Assign a lab result to the current event set.

 - **Lab/Observation Result Code**
+  - **Description:** A medical concept that defines the laboratory observation.
   - **Type:** Concept
   - **FHIRPath:** Observation.code
-  - **Description:** A medical concept that defines the laboratory observation.
   - **Required:** No

 - **Result: Quantity**
+  - **Description:** The range of values for the lab result.
+Individual patients' lab results will span randomly across the set range.
   - **Type:** Range
   - **FHIRPath:** Observation.valueQuantity
-  - **Description:** The range of values for the lab result.
-Individual patients' lab results will span randomly across the set range.
   - **Required:** No

 - **Result: String**
+  - **Description:** The character value for the lab result.
+Add multiple values to have patients' lab results randomly assigned to the different values you entered.
   -  **Type:** String
   - **FHIRPath:** Observation.valueString
-  - **Description:** The character value for the lab result.
-Add multiple values to have patients' lab results randomly assigned to the different values you entered.
   - **Example:** Low, Medium, and High value strings
   - **Required:** No

-#### Add Procedure (Optional)
+#### Add Procedure

 - **Procedure Result Code**
+  - **Description:** A medical concept that defines the laboratory observation.
   - **Type:** Concept
   - **FHIRPath:** Observation.code
-  - **Description:** A medical concept that defines the laboratory observation.
   - **Required:** No

 - **Result: Quantity**
+  - **Description:** The range of values for the lab result.
+Individual patients' lab results will span randomly across the set range.
   - **Type:** Range
   - **FHIRPath:** Observation.valueQuantity
-  - **Description:** The range of values for the lab result.
-Individual patients' lab results will span randomly across the set range.
   - **Required:** No

 - **Result: String**
+   - **Description:** The character value for the lab result.
+Add multiple values to have patients' lab results randomly assigned to the different values you entered.
   - **Type:** String
   - **FHIRPath:** Observation.valueString
-  - **Description:** The character value for the lab result.
-Add multiple values to have patients' lab results randomly assigned to the different values you entered.
   - **Example:** Low, Medium, and High value strings
   - **Required:** No

-#### Add Radiology Report (Optional)
+#### Add Radiology Report

 - **Lab/Observation Result Code**
+  - **Description:** A medical concept that defines the laboratory observation
   - **Type:** Concept
   - **FHIRPath:** Observation.code
-  - **Description:** A medical concept that defines the laboratory observation.
   - **Required:** No

 - **Result: Quantity**
+  - **Description:** The range of values for the lab result.
+Individual patients' lab results will span randomly across the set range.
   - **Type:** Range
   - **FHIRPath:** Observation.valueQuantity
-  - **Description:** The range of values for the lab result.
-Individual patients' lab results will span randomly across the set range.
   - **Required:** No

 - **Result: String**
+  - **Description:** The character value for the lab result.
+Add multiple values to have patients' lab results randomly assigned to the different values you entered.
   - **Type:** String
   - **FHIRPath:** Observation.valueString
-  - **Description:** The character value for the lab result.
-Add multiple values to have patients' lab results randomly assigned to the different values you entered.
   - **Example:** Low, Medium, and High value strings
   - **Required:** No

-### Medications (Optional)
+### Medications

 Configure the list of medications for the cohort of patients.
+<mark> note: this is going to change slightly in the next release</mark>
 Use the Concept Finder to search for the medication or enter the Concept manually by selecting the appropriate System and entering either the code or display.

 - **Medication**
+  - **Description**: A medical concept that defines the medication. _Note: The Concept's System, Code, and Display make up the Concept._
   - **Type:** Concept
   - **FHIRPath:** MedicationStatement.code
-  - **Description**: A medical concept that defines the medication. _Note: The Concept's System, Code, and Display make up the Concept._
   - **Required:** No

 - **Dosage Instructions**
+  - **Description:** Details on how medication should be taken.
   - **Type:** Text
   - **FHIRPath:** MedicationStatement.dosage
-  - **Description:** Details on how medication should be taken.
   - **Required:** No

 # FAQs